 You will doubtlessly notice that two things were missing from that list of advantages and disadvantages.
 The first is capacity.
 I’m fine with a six-round gun at home, and I think this issue gets a lot more attention than it should.
 The other thing that is missing is the infamous “reliability.”
 A good revolver will be reliable, but no more so than a high quality bottom feeder, so I think that’s a false argument.

-If all you’ve got is a revolver, don’t worry.
+Bottom line: if all you’ve got is a revolver, don’t worry.
+You can take care of yourself nicely.